 Does your business carry any type of Class 9 Miscellaneous Dangerous Goods?
 You may be surprised to find out what commonly found articles and substances fall into this class of chemicals.
 Class 9 dangerous goods include items such as lithium-ion batteries, dry ice and even first aid kits.
 In this blog, we’ll be taking a closer look at this chemical class and explaining what you need to do to ensure safe, compliant Class 9 Miscellaneous Dangerous Goods storage.

-Class 9 Miscellaneous Dangerous Goods include a diverse range of articles and substances that you probably already carry and store in your own workplace.
+The Class 9 Dangerous Goods encompasses a diverse range of articles and substances that you may already carry in your own organisation.

-Some examples of commonly found miscellaneous dangerous goods include:
+Some examples of commonly found DG Class 9 include:

 • lithium-ion batteries